jupitersh/dst-mod-rot-machine/README.md

 This is a mod for the game of Don't Starve Together which is available in the Steam Workshop.

-Foods in the Machine will spoil soon, which supply plenty of spoiled food to fertilize and rotten eggs to make gun powder.
+Foods in the Rot Machine will spoil soon, which supply plenty of spoiled food to fertilize and rotten eggs to make gun powder.

 ## Changelog